Seeed-Projects/Tutorial-of-AI-Kit-with-Raspberry-Pi-From-Zero-to-Hero/articles/Chapter_3-Computer_Vision_Projects_and_Practical_Applications/Accelerating_the_MediaPipe_models_with_Hailo_NPU.md

 ### Install the hailo model

-Input the command below you will see a clip demo:
+Input the command below you will download the model:

 ```
 cd blaze_app_python